rafasgj/keynotec/README.md

 ## Dependencies

-The following LaTeX packages are required:
+**XeLaTeX** is used to generate the PDF output file.
+Also, the following LaTeX packages are required:

 * beamer
 * inputenc